alexisbellido/salt-django-stack/README.rst

   '*':
     - zinibu

-Move pillar.example from the root of this repository to the pillar directory.
-For the top.sls above pillar.example should be moved /srv/pillar/zinibu.sls
+This is looking for pillar data in /srv/pillar/zinibu.sls, which is originally a copy pillar.example in the root of this repository.

 Now you can use the pillar data for your configuration.
+As you make changes to /srv/pillar/zinibu.sls copy to pillar.example in the root of the repository.

 Testing
 ================

 Run some state on some host for testing, for example:

 sudo salt hostname state.sls zinibu.python